enthusi/feline/joss/paper.md

 # Acknowledgements

-We acknowledge the work on LSDcat by Christian Herenz
+We acknowledge the work on LSDcat by Christian Herenz, as well as the helpful MUSE Python Data Analysis Framework MPDAF for visualisation [@Bacon16].

 # References